 Current posture

-odds-api uses API-key authentication, server-side plan enforcement, per-client access controls, Stripe-managed billing, Cosmos-backed account/control records, and operational monitoring.
+odds-api uses API-key authentication, server-side plan enforcement, per-client access controls, Stripe and PayPal billing, Cosmos-backed account/control records, and operational monitoring.

 Enterprise roadmap

-Formal DPA terms, custom retention windows, multiple active keys, dual-key rotation windows, scoped key labels, and deeper audit exports are roadmap or contract-driven items.
+Formal DPA terms, custom retention windows, scoped key permissions, and deeper audit exports are roadmap or contract-driven items.

 Security contact